 At a time of discontent, that desire to shuffle the deck can be overwhelming--almost primal.
 But in these Bush-won battleground states that could tip the election, the fear that McCain represents too much continuity remains closely balanced against the concern that Obama represents too great of a leap into the unknown.

-This article appears in the Sep.
-20, 2008, edition of National Journal.
+This article appears in the September 20, 2008, edition of National Journal Magazine Contents.